sneha787/project/README.md

 ## project

-* To make this project I used some latest Front technologies, Control System, IDE, Debugging tool, Database, Operating System these all are mentioned below:
+* To make this project, according to my work role on my current job, in this application I used some latest Front technologies, Control System, IDE, Debugging tool, Database, Operating System these all are mentioned below:

 * **Webtechnologies** - **React JS**, **Node JS**, **HTML5**, **CSS3**, **JavaScript**, **Bootstrap**, **AJAX**, **JSON**
 * **ControlSystem** - **GitHub for source and version control**